-When Profex and BGMN have been installed and configured correctly as described in sections 2 and 3, and at least one device configuration and structure file has been stored in the databases (section 3.4), the program is ready for a first refinement:
+When Profex and BGMN have been installed and configured correctly as described in sections 2 and 3, and at least one device configuration and structure file has been stored in the databases (section 4), the program is ready for a first refinement.
+The following listing shows a step-by-step workflow for a standard refinement.
+The individual steps will be discussed in more detail in the next sections.

-- 1. Click ",File \rightarrow Open Graph...", or alternatively press Ctrl+G or the corresponding button in the main tool bar. - 2.
+- 1. Click "File $\rightarrow$ Open Graph...", or alternatively press Ctrl+G or the corresponding button in the main tool bar. - 2.
 In the opening file dialog set the file format at the bottom to the format of your raw scan file, and open the file.
 See Tab.
-1 for supported file formats.
-If a format is not supported, or support is broken, other software such as PowDLL [11] is required to convert the scan to a format supported by Profex. - 3.
-The scan will be loaded as a new project.1 - 4.
+1 for supported file formats. - 3.
+The scan will be loaded as a new project. - 4.
 Double click on the strongest peak or select a reference structure from the reference structure dropdown menu to identify your main phase. - 5.
-Click "Edit \rightarrow Add / Remove Phase...", or press F8 or the corresponding button in the project tool bar create a control file.
-The dialog shown in Fig. 10 will be shown. - 6.
+Click "Edit $\rightarrow$ Add / Remove Phase...", or press F8 or the corresponding button in the project tool bar create a control file.
+The dialog shown in Fig. 5 will be shown. - 6.
 Select your instrument configuration from the dropdown menu, your phase from the structures list (it may be pre-selected), and verify that the option "Generate default control file" is active.
-Then click "OK". - 7.
-Click "Run → Run Refinement...", press F9, or click the corresponding button in the refinement tool bar to start the refinement. - 8.
-Wait for the refinement to complete. - 9.
-If more phases are present, repeat steps 4-7, but make sure the option "Generate default control file" is not active anymore. - 10.
-If the refinement is complete, click "File → Export Global Parameters and GOALs", or press Ctrl+E or the corresponding button in the project tool bar to export the results to a CSV file. - 11.
-Optionally, also click "File → Export Local Parameters and GOALs", or press Shift+Ctrl+E or the corresponding button in the project tool bar to export the local results to a CSV file.
+Then click "OK".